 For more information about the GMAT, visit www.mba.com.
 La Salle’s school code for the GMAT exam is 548-KK-16.
-With permission of the Director of the appropriate MBA program, test scores from the Graduate Record Examination (GRE) may be accepted.
+With permission of the Director of the Part-Time Hybrid MBA program, test scores from the Graduate Record Examination (GRE) may be accepted.

 Waiver of the GMAT or GRE Requirement

 An applicant who meets one of the conditions below, may be considered for a GMAT/GRE waiver.